Darien2805/IS212_SPM/README.md

 ![role](ReadMe_Images/Roles.png)

 ## Creating learning journey
-User can create thier learning journey by clicking the "Create Learning Journey" on the roles page and will be navigated to selection of courses
+User can create their learning journey by clicking the "Create Learning Journey" on the roles page and will be navigated to selection of courses

 ## Selecting courses
 User will then select the courses he/she would like to take and pressing the "Create" button will create a new learning journey
 ![create_lj](ReadMe_Images/Create_Lj.png)

 ## Course page
-The user can browse through the courses at the roles page
+The user can browse through the courses at the courses page
 ![courses](ReadMe_Images/Courses.png)

 ## Updating of learning journey
 User may edit the learning journey by clicking the "Update the courses in journey" button
 ![lj](ReadMe_Images/Lj.png)

-If skills are retired, user will not be able to edit the learning journey as shown below
+If roles are retired, user will not be able to edit the learning journey as shown below
 ![skillsRetired](ReadMe_Images/Skills_Retired.png)

 User will be brought to another page where they are able to add or remove courses from their learning journey
 ![Update_of_lj](ReadMe_Images/Update_of_lj.png)

 ## HR Login (Login using ID: 160008)
-HR are given the accessibility to create/edit the roles, assign skills to courses and create/edit skills
+HR are given the accessibility to create/edit/delete the roles, assign skills to courses and create/edit/delete skills
 ![loginhr](ReadMe_Images/Login_Hr.png)

 ## Role Maintenance